 Swimming Personal Survival, Archery, Golf, Pottery, Basketball, Art, Calligraphy, Fitness, Table Tennis, High Ropes Course, Drama, Craft, Gardening, Choir, Rugby, Board Games, e.g. Chess, Fire Service, Cooking, Camp Craft, Community Care.

-Over the years we have welcomed International Students from around the world to Eccles School.
-We accept students for short, medium and long term stays in the school and there are various courses which will support all students no matter the length of their stay.
-The English as an Additional Lanuage (EAL) department at Eccles School serves to support all students for whom English is not their native language.
+We welcome children and young people from overseas and accept students for short, medium and long term stays in the school and there are various courses which will support all students no matter the length of their stay.
+English as an Additional Lanuage (EAL) is offered as part of the curriculum.

-Ample space is available in all boarding areas for relaxation, including TV and games rooms and quiet areas.
-These are comfortable and well-maintained.
+Residential areas include TV and games rooms and quiet areas.
 There is a busy and varied weekly routine ensuring a balance between work and leisure.
 There are opportunities for students to get involved in out-of-school activities and clubs.

-At the weekend a published programme of activities and excursions is organised for boarding students by duty staff, for example: trips to Norwich for shopping, visits to other local places of interest and organised events in school.
+At the weekend a published programme of activities and excursions is organised and includes shopping trips to Norwich, visits to other local places of interest and organised events in school grounds.

-The school is less than twenty minutes' drive from the nearest intercity station at Diss on the main London (Liverpool Street Station) to Norwich line.
-East Anglia is well served by Stansted Airport linking the region to many countries in Europe.
-Norwich Airport links directly with the international hub of Schiphol Airport, Amsterdam.
+The school is less than twenty minutes' drive from the nearest Intercity rail station at Diss on the main London (Liverpool Street Station) to Norwich line.
+East Anglia is well served by Stansted Airport linking the region easily to mainland Europe.
+Norwich Airport links directly with the International hub of Schiphol Airport, Amsterdam.